menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Bellevue is generally considered to be a blue-collar town.
-45.11% of the Bellevue workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Bellevue is a city of construction workers and builders, professionals, and managers.
-There are especially a lot of people living in Bellevue who work in management occupations (14.13%), office and administrative support (11.96%), and teaching (9.78%).
+Bellevue is a blue-collar town, with 46.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Bellevue is a city of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Bellevue who work in office and administrative support (15.63%), maintenance occupations (11.88%), and teaching (11.25%).

 Also of interest is that Bellevue has more people living here who work in computers and math than 95% of the places in the US.